wpmccormack/e1039-analysis/HitEmbedding/macro_gen_signal/README.md

 ## Default Setting of Event Generation

 The default setting configured in `Fun4Sim.C` uses
-* The J/psi production via `SQPrimaryParticleGen` and
+* The J/psi production via `SQPrimaryParticleGen`,
-* The standard geometry configuration.
+* The standard geometry configuration, and
+* The standard event reconstruction (i.e. tracking & vertexing).

 You can modify them as you need.
+The reconstruction here makes a result _not_ affected by the hit embedding.
+It will be compared to another result reconstructed after the hit embedding.

 ## Usage